 - i.
-Agah stated that the Chancellor has been advocating for funding for student housing.
+Agah stated the Chancellor advocated for funding for student housing.
 The goal is to conduct a district-wide on and off-campus feasibility study, focusing on districtwide affordable student housing. - ii.
-FPD met with the Chancellor and his Cabinet regarding opportunities for student housing at MVC and NC.
-FPD has been talking to the college Presidents and VPs of Business Services. - iii.
-The Scion Group has been engaged and began discussions with both colleges.
-Scion met with the MVC President's Cabinet on October 5, 2021 and with the NC President's Cabinet on October 20, 2021.
-A state eligibility requirement is serving the low income disadvantaged student population.
-The information was provided by Education Services at the district regarding student demographics and recipients of Pell Grant and California Promise Grant. - iv.
 Askar stated MVC worked with Scion to conduct interviews with RCCD Student Services, Business Services, and Academic Affairs.
-The college is working to identify the student focus group then will begin the student survey. - v.
+The college worked to identify the student focus group then began the student survey. - iii.
 Collins stated NC met with Scion and Business Services.
-Meetings have been scheduled with Student Services, Academic Affairs and Planning & Development and potentially with the Executive Cabinet. - vi.
-Surveys for Moreno Valley College and Norco College will be conducted December 1 through December 10, 2021.
+Meetings have been conducted with Student Services, Academic Affairs and Planning & Development and potentially with the Executive Cabinet. - iv.
+Surveys for Moreno Valley College and Norco College were conducted December 6 through December 17, 2021.